wahidsadik/ansible-role-template/README.md

 I understand that the more correct way to create a role is something like this: `$ ansible-galaxy init <new-role>`, and it will always get the latest template recommended by Ansible.
 My template may fall behind if I don't keep updated.

 For now, I am going to accept this shortcoming.

+# TODO

+Add a `makefile` to automate the manual steps mentioned above.